 Federal Aviation Administration (FAA), DOT.

-This action revises Class E airspace at Prospect Creek, AK, to provide adequate controlled airspace to contain aircraft executing Special Instrument Approach Procedures (IAPs) and Special Obstacle Departure Procedures (ODPs).
-Three Special IAPs are being developed for the Prospect Creek Airport.
-Addtionally, two Special IAPs and a Special ODP are being amended.
-This action revises existing Class E airspace upward from 700 feet (ft.) and 1,200 ft. above the surface at Prospect Creek Airport, Prospect Creek, AK.
+This action revises Class E airspace at Prospect Creek, AK to provide adequate controlled airspace to contain aircraft executing Special Instrument Approach Procedures (SIAPs).
+This rule results in revised Class E airspace upward from 700 feet (ft.) above the surface at Prospect Creek, AK.

 FOR FURTHER INFORMATION CONTACT: